bahelms/chess_crunch/README.md

     no next round

 TODO:
-* Change accuracy color based on threshold
+- MVP:
+  * Set halted cycle into correct state after solutions are provided
-* Fail drill when timer hits the round limit.
+  * Fail drill when timer hits the round limit
+- Nice to have:
   * Change Next Drill button text when there is no other drill
   * When creating positions, orient board based on To Play
   * Restyle position edit page on mobile